Skip to main content

 Cambodian Coffee

-Strong and sweet coffee, often served with condensed milk, is a popular morning beverage.
+Strong, sweet coffee, usually with condensed milk, is the standard morning drink.

 coffeeHot